situkun123/House-price-london/readme.md

 - Use Zoopla to scrape housing data
 - An simple API was built
 - All files are in package directory
-- There is jupyter notebook to illustrate how these package can be used.
+- There are jupyter notebook demonstrations to illustrate how these package can be used.